 Jack Stripe Sweatshirt in Navy

 TARA stands for Trade, Alternative, Reform and Action.
 The artisans who work with TARA Projects in Delhi, India and the surrounding villages, make a collection of delicate, beautiful jewellery and crafts for People Tree.

 For more than forty years, TARA Projects has worked with marginalized people in Delhi, India.
 TARA Projects has led the way in defending the rights of the poor and campaigning against child labour.

-Most jewelry in India is produced by small artisan groups.
+Most jewellery in India is produced by small artisan groups.
 These producers are rarely able to bargain for a decent price and are often taken advantage of.
 TARA Projects has led the way in protecting and supporting small groups of artisans, who are often exploited and paid very poorly.

-The founders of TARA believed that fair trade could improve the lives of artisans living in poverty while also protecting children from exploitation.
+The founders of TARA believed that Fair Trade could improve the lives of artisans living in poverty while also protecting children from exploitation.
 TARA Projects supports small artisan groups by empowering them economically and helping them sell their products for a good price.
 TARA Projects uses design as a tool for development.

 “We believed that fairness in trade could bring prosperity and peace in society.”